"Veue de Scalanova proche de Smyrne" (view of Scalanova near Smyrna)

 Michael Attaliota, Historia (Bekkeri Editio), pages 23-24.
 Corpus Scriptorum Historiae Byzantinae.
 Weber, Bonn, 1853.
 At Documenta Catholica Omnia.

-William Mitchell Ramsay, The Historical Geography of Asia Minor, page 111, note 22 on Anaia, and note 23 on Attaliota's mention of Phygela.
+William Mitchell Ramsay, The historical geography of Asia Minor, page 111, note 22 on Anea or Anaia, and note 23 on Attaliota's mention of Phygela.
 John Murray, London, 1890.
+At the Internet Archive.
+(See also note 5 above.)

 17. Pseudo-Scylax on Ionian cities